Institutional Effectiveness (IE)

 The IEC monitors the systematic implementation of processes according to the Institutional Effectiveness Plan, UCC needs, and NWCCU accreditation requirements.

-Led by the Director of IE and home to Institutional Research, this division coordinates institutional effectiveness processes, manages institutional data, and oversees compliance with accreditation requirements.
+Led by the Director of Institutional Effectiveness and home to Institutional Research, the Office of Institutional Effectiveness coordinates institutional effectiveness processes, manages institutional data, and oversees compliance with accreditation requirements.

 Director of Institutional Effectiveness